 Remember to plan ahead, don’t be in a hurry to make a job offer after only the first interview!
 Chances are that you’ll miss key details, and won’t get a good gauge after just one meeting.

-Know what kind of supervisor or manager you’re looking for.
+Know what kind of supervisor, manager, or employee you’re looking for.

 Do you want a well rounded person able to see your F&B operations from a broad perspective or are you after someone that hides in the office doing daily battles with the paperwork?